atbcb/ICTTestingBaseline/docs/26UserPreferences.md

 * [Section 508 503.2 User Preferences](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#503-applications) -- Applications shall permit user preferences from platform settings for color, contrast, font type, font size, and focus cursor.

 ## Test Method Rationale
-Modify the operating system and browser accessibility settings for color, contrast, font type, font size, and focus cursor and check the application adopts changes.
+This test involves modifying the operating system, browser, and/or platform accessibility settings for color, contrast, font type, font size, and focus cursor to verify that the application adopts changes.

 ## Limitations, Assumptions, or Exceptions
 * **EXCEPTION:** Applications that are designed to be isolated from their underlying platform software, including Web applications, shall not be required to conform to 503.2.